-Pupils are entitled to respect and privacy whilst they are changing, e.g. before and after PE; however, a level of supervision is required to ensure that pupils are safe, and that they are not subjected to bullying.

-The supervision will be appropriate to the needs and ages of the pupils, and sensitive to the potential for embarrassment.
+- 12.1.
+Pupils are entitled to respect and privacy whilst they are changing before/after PE; however, a level of supervision is required to ensure that pupils are safe, and that they are not subjected to bullying. - 12.2.
+The supervision will be appropriate to the needs and ages of the pupils, and sensitive to the potential for embarrassment. - 12.3.
+Staff will announce their intention of entering the changing room to allow pupils to maintain their privacy. - 12.4.

-Where possible, female staff will supervise girls and male staff will supervise boys.

-Staff will announce their intention of entering the changing room to allow pupils to maintain their privacy and will only remain in the changing room for as long as is necessary.

 Staff will never change or shower in the same area as pupils.

-12. Transporting pupils
+13. Transporting pupils

-When it is necessary to transport pupils off-site, staff will ensure that the transport arrangements of the vehicle meet all legal requirements, they have an appropriate licence and the vehicle is roadworthy, has a valid MOT certificate and is insured.

-Staff will gain consent from parents before transporting pupils and will be aware that the welfare of all pupils in the vehicle is their responsibility.
+- 13.1.
+When it is necessary to transport pupils off-site, staff will ensure that the transport arrangements of the vehicle meet all legal requirements, they have an appropriate licence and the vehicle is roadworthy, has a valid MOT certificate and is insured. - 13.2.
+Staff will gain consent from parents before transporting pupils and will be aware that the welfare of all pupils in the vehicle is their responsibility. - 13.3.
 Two or more staff will be present in the vehicle to avoid any discrepancy regarding safeguarding concerns.